 What is Extortion?

-The federal court recently delivered a judgment which found Centrelink’s ‘robodebt system’ to be unlawful, ordering the federal government to pay the legal costs of a social security recipient who challenged a debt notice that was issued to her in error.
+The Federal Court’s judgment in 2020 had found Centrelink’s ‘robodebt system’ to be unlawful, and ordered the federal government to pay the legal costs of a social security recipient who challenged a debt notice that was issued to her in error.

 A flawed scheme